skaffolder/skaffolder-cli/readme.md

 ###Skaffolder Properties

-Each template file in `.skaffolder/template` folder has `.hbs` extension and first lines of file can be (optional) Skaffodler properties.
+Each template file in `.skaffolder/template` folder has `.hbs` extension and first lines of file can be (optional) Skaffolder properties.
 This section is delimitated by `**** PROPERTIES SKAFFOLDER ****` token and contains JSON formatted properties.